Riccarton High School Riccarton High School

 Recommended Prior Learning

-L2 Geography or another Social Science subject or by consultation with Mr Gunn.
+L2 Geography or another Social Science subject or by discussion with Mr Gunn in G4.

 L3 Geography is a University Entrance approved course and offers the opportunity for students to gain the 5 Reading and 5 Writing credits for U.E.
 Literacy.